And Yet Another Man Booker Reading List

 @nidhi_pande:disqus yeah, I am reading last year’s Booker winner – A Brief History of Seven Killings, and I would never have picked it up normally, or even have heard of it.
 Because of the Booker prize, it’s so easily available here.
 And it’s one awesome novel so far 🙂

-2. guiltlessreading
+2. says: guiltlessreading

 I’ve read 9 and was shocked that I’d actually read that many!
 If you haven’t yet tried Ian McEwan (and he shows up quite a bit here), I suggest you try him!